Seedly Chinese New Year (CNY) Tools: Chinese New Year Games Guide

 - Is exactly the same number as either 2 of the opened cards: Lose X2 the amount you previously bet to the common pot of money

-Small gambles are fun during Chinese New Year with your friends and family.
-But, don’t spend all your winnings in a hurry, make smarter decisions with your money!
+Small gambles are fun during Chinese New Year with your friends and family, but be careful not to spend all your winnings in a hurry.
+Make smarter decisions with your money!